What is used to heat chafing dishes?

 You can heat chafing dishes a couple of ways.
 The first way is to use chafing fuel as outlined at the beginning of this guide.
 Chafing fuel is the quickest, most inexpensive option and is usually used for catered and outdoor events.

-The third alternative is to use induction chafers
+An alternative to using chafing fuel is to use induction chafers

 with induction warmers

 .
 Induction warmers are great because they heat up the food within the induction chafer, but stay cool to the touch on their flatop surfaces.
 This reduces accidental burns and injuries all while promoting a sleek, upscale appearance.

 Another option is to use electric chafing warmers